2024 Arkansas Democratic presidential primary

 The 2024 Arkansas Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-37 delegates to the Democratic National Convention will be allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
-Biden won the primary in a landslide.
+31 delegates to the Democratic National Convention were allocated, with 5 additional unpledged delegates.
+The open primary was held on Super Tuesday alongside primaries in 14 other states and territories.

+Incumbent president Joe Biden won 89% of the vote and all 31 delegates, ahead of author Marianne Williamson with around 5% of the vote.

 Candidates

 The following candidates achieved ballot access.